 Udin v Chamsi Pasha UKEAT/0071/11/LA: successfully defending a complaint that the domestic worker exemption to the WTR 1998 was incompatible with E.U. law.
 Appellant’s subsisting appeal was subsequently dismissed by the CA – I.R.L.R.
 1004.

 David has a wide-ranging judicial review practice principally covering immigration, nationality, EU and human rights law.
-He is regularly instructed in appeals concerning the deportation of foreign national offenders and challenges against the points-based system.
+He has acted in various appeals concerning the deportation of foreign national offenders and challenges against the points-based system.
 He also acts for colleges and universities in Tier 4 sponsorship challenges.
-In addition, David has conduct of national security cases before the Special Immigration Appeals Commission.
-In terms of extradition law, he appeared as amicus curiae before the Divisional Court in an appeal regarding interpretation of the Extradition Act 2003 (Salvis Auzins (No. 2) v Prosecutor General’s Office of the Republic of Latvia).
+David has had conduct of various national security cases in SIAC.
 Cases include:

 R. (Karagul & Ors) v SSHD EWHC 3208 (Admin): replacement of statutory appeal by administrative review for ECAA applicants did not breach principle of effectiveness under EU law (led by Deok Joo Rhee QC).